kmille/linux-debugging/bpftrace.md

 +++ exited with 0 +++
 ```

+2) Let's find out which kernel we use.
+Get the kernel source code and checkout the right version.

 ```bash
 root@buster:~/mod/linux# uname -a
 Linux buster 4.19.0-8-amd64 #1 SMP Debian 4.19.98-1 (2020-01-26) x86_64 GNU/Linux